All Episodes

 And when they go down, they go down.

-And we do enough millions of dollars in sales that we know this is not a fluke, because we can look at the trend nationally.
+And we do enough millions of dollars in sales that we know this is not a fluke because we can look at the trend nationally.

-In fact, it's so predictable, I could be somewhere where I can't even see it.
+I could be somewhere where I can't even see what our sales are.

-even see what our sales are and I could watch pol uh Trump's poll numbers over a few days and I could tell you what our sales are doing.
+And I could watch Trump's poll numbers over a few days, and I could tell you what our sales are doing.

-Well well what what no what I'm saying is is that when people hear that uh he's not doing good in the polls, the businesses.
+Well, no, what I'm saying is that when people hear that he's not doing good in the polls, the businesses, we do business with thousands of small welding shops and machine shops.

 It's very much of a kind of a national business mood.

-He said, Well, everything was going fine.
+He said, well, everything was going fine.

-Wait a minute, though, this ultimately is not good news, right?
+Well, wait a minute, though, this ultimately is not good news, right?

-I mean, if you're your sales.
+I mean, your sales are.

-Well, it's not it's not good news.
+Well, it's not good news.

-It's you know, uh the thing is the message that I guess I would get out of it is this that if Trump wins the election you're gonna see a research and I've got to take a break, but I think I know the point you're making.
+You know, the message that I guess I would get out of it is this, that if Trump wins the election, they're going to see a resurgence.

-Let me let me take a stab at it when we get back here, folks.
+Let me take a stab at it when we get back here, folks, but I don't have the latitude here.

 I've got to take this break.